ecreates/ecreates/README.md

 ## Let's have a look-see, shall we?
-The project is deployed in AWS public cloud and can be accessed from https://dev.d2uanxqxa2fkp3.amplifyapp.com/ Please find below a screenshots of the landing page and user monitoring state.
+The project is deployed in AWS public cloud and can be accessed from https://dev.d2uanxqxa2fkp3.amplifyapp.com/ Please find below screenshots of landing page and user monitoring state.
 Please note that when a user is monitored, a red sign saying "Monitoring!" is flashing on the screen.

 ### Landing page<br><br>